wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/join_node.md

 1. building_power (a single value) -- tagged by building, value is the total power consumed by the building.
 2. floor_power (multiple values) -- tagged by building and floor, values are the total power consumed by each floor.

-You want to calculate the percentage of the total building power consumed by each floor.
+The percentage of the total building power consumed by each floor needs to be calculated.
-Since you only have one point per building you need it to join multiple times with the points from each floor.
-By defining the `on` dimensions as `building` we are saying that we want points that only have the building tag to be joined with more specifc points that more tags, in this case the `floor` tag.
+Since only one point per building is available, it needs to be joined multiple times with the points from each floor.
+By defining the `on` dimensions as `building`, we are saying that we want points that only have the building tag to be joined with more specific points that have more tags, in this case the `floor` tag.
 In other words while we have points with tags building and floor we only want to join on the building tag.